hotwax/oms-documentation/netsuite/Flows/SalesOrder/OrderApproval.md

 <summary>Step by step breakdown</summary>

-​Once the NetSuite order ID and line item IDs have been saved, HotWax internally adds an order attribute, "NETSUITE\_ORDER\_EXPORTED", to these orders.
+​Once the NetSuite order ID and line item IDs have been saved, HotWax internally adds an order attribute, `NETSUITE\_ORDER\_EXPORTED`, to these orders.
 This attribute is added in batches through a scheduled job.

 A seperate job checks for orders that have this attribute added to them and internally hands them off for approval in the OMS.
 This is a two step process because it allows us to abstract the order approval checks from the actual order approval job, thus enabling extensiblity in the validations required for order approval for different retailers.

 For example, some retailers may have an additional fraud detection check that needs to be completed before an order can be approved.
-Completetion of the fraud detection would add its own attribute (ex.
-"FRAUD\_VERIFIED") to the order and the final order approval job would check both attributes before internally approving the order.
+Completetion of the fraud detection would add its own attribute (ex. `FRAUD\_VERIFIED`) to the order and the final order approval job would check both attributes before internally approving the order.

 **SFTP Locations**

-Export a file of orders where "NETSUITE\_ORDER\_EXPORTED" should be added
+Export a file of orders where `NETSUITE\_ORDER\_EXPORTED` should be added

 ```
 /home/{sftp-username}/hotwax/ApproveOrderAttributes